Industrial Electrician Vs. Commercial Electrician: What’s The Difference?

 The purpose and intent of this professional’s job are to ensure that the electrical components and systems of a commercial building are optimal and safe.

 A commercial electrician’s daily duties can differ depending on the work environment.
-Some commercial electricians may function in-house with one company or deliver a one-time independent service for many clients.
+Some commercial electricians may work in-house with a single company or provide one-time independent services to multiple clients.
 Their everyday tasks include:

 • diagnosing, installing, and repairing electrical components like lighting and power outlets for the workplace

-• utilizing knowledge of tubing, piping, and codes
+• utilising knowledge of tubing, piping, and codes

 • operating tools such as pliers, wire strippers, screwdrivers, and nut drivers